ncapps/introducing-python/README.md

 ## Chapter 10.
 Objects and Classes
   - An *object* is a custom data structure containing both data (variables, called *attributes*) and code (functions called *methods*)
-  - You create an object from a class by caling the class name as though it were a function
+  - You create an object from a class by calling the class name as though it were a function
   - Use the `__init__()` method to assign object attributes at creation time.
 The first parameter should be named `self`.
 The `self` argument specifies that it refers to the individual object itself.
   - Use *properties* for object attribute privacy
   - A property can also return a *computed value*